Demeyere is a high-end cookware brand with over 100 years of history.

 Demeyere uses durable non-stick coatings to keep the aluminum base from contacting the food.
 The brand uses Duraslide Ultra or Ti-X — a 5-layer coating that is metal utensil safe (although I always recommend avoiding metal utensils on non-stick cookware) and resistant to peeling.
 As long as you don’t overheat the non-stick pans or scratch off the coating, they are completely safe.

 Yes, all Demeyere cookware is oven safe.
-The Atlantis, Industry, AluPro, and John Pawson collections are safe up to 500°F. The Resto stovetop smoker is oven-safe up to 600°F.
+The Atlantis, Industry, AluPro, and John Pawson collections are safe up to 500°F. The Resto stovetop smoker is oven-safe up to 600°F. I recently named Atlantis Proline one of the best oven-safe skillets.

 Yes, all Demeyere cookware is dishwasher safe.
 I highly recommend hand washing for longevity.